 Section 1.
 Voting and Abstention.

-A. Each member present at a Commission shall vote ‘yes’ or ‘no’ when a question is put unless excused from voting by a motion adopted by a majority of members present.
+Each member present at a Commission meeting shall vote ‘yes’ or ‘no’ when a question is put unless the member is legally prohibited from voting or is excused from voting by a motion adopted by a majority of members present.

-B. If a question of conflict of interest arises, the Commissioners, by majority vote, shall determine if such conflict exists and shall excuse that Commissioner from voting on the question if a conflict is found.

 Section 2.
 Voting By Proxy

 No proxy voting shall be allowed.